-The Commission expects that the recommendations in this Decision, such as movement towards cost-based connection fees and longer contribution periods for customers attaching to system extensions, will reduce the need for financing by local governments.
-Additionally, the Commission recommends that the Utilities provide financing alternatives, such as contributions through customer bills, which will minimize the burden on local governments by further reducing the frequency of local government financing.
+The Commission expects that directions in this Decision, such as movement towards cost-based connection fees and longer contribution periods for customers attaching to system extensions, will reduce the need for financing by local governments.
+Additionally, the Utilities are directed to provide financing alternatives, such as contributions through customer bills, which will minimize the burden on local governments by further reducing the frequency of local government financing.

-6.4 Time Period for Requiring New Customer Contributions
+7.4 Time Period for Requiring New Customer Contributions